 Pre-commit

 One of the cornerstones of working with git is remembering to commit your work often.
-Often committing makes sure that it is easier to identify and revert unwanted changes that you have introduced, because the code changes becomes smaller per commit.
+Frequent committing ensures that it is easier to identify and revert unwanted changes that you have introduced, because the code changes become smaller per commit.

-However, as you hopefully already seen in the course there are a lot of mental task to do before you actually write
+However, as you have hopefully already seen in the course there are a lot of mental tasks to do before you actually write

 git commit